MikeSullyTools

 Better next step

-Use the generator for a cleaner base image, use the prompt guide when the composition is muddy, and use manual help when the output needs commercial precision.
+Use the generator for a cleaner base image, use the prompt guide when the composition is muddy, and regenerate when the output needs more precision.

 Why AI outputs get blurry in the first place